akshat-jjain/Google-Cloud-Traning/Implement DevOps in Google Cloud: Challenge Lab/README.md

 #### Adding your service account credentials
 Configure your credentials to allow Jenkins to access the code repository.
 Jenkins will use your cluster’s service account credentials in order to download code from the Cloud Source Repositories.

--  In the Jenkins user interface, click Manage Jenkins in the left navigation then click Manage Credentials.
+-  In the Jenkins user interface, click `Manage Jenkins` in the left navigation then click `Manage Credentials`.
--  Click Jenkins.
+-  Click `Jenkins`.
--  Click Global credentials (unrestricted).
+-  Click `Global credentials (unrestricted)`.
--  Click Add Credentials in the left navigation.
+-  Click `Add Credentials` in the left navigation.
--  Select Google Service Account from metadata from the Kind drop-down and click OK.
+-  Select `Google Service Account from metadata` from the Kind drop-down and click OK.

 The global credentials has been added.
 The name of the credential is the Project ID found in the CONNECTION DETAILS section of the lab.